fatehluqman/Final_project/README.md

 <h3 align="center">NBA Machine Learning Predictions</h3>

   <p align="center">
-    Can we predict the winner of the 2022 NBA season using Machine Learning and Nerual Networks?
+    Can we predict the winner of the 2022 NBA season using Machine Learning?
 </p>